We encourage you to seek help if you are upset or worried about something. We believe that

 - The Student Support Officers are also available in their office throughout the day

-- The School Nurse holds a drop in every Monday from 1pm
+- The NHS School Nurse holds a drop in every Monday lunchtime in the Safeguarding Office

 - You have a Head of Year who you can speak to

-- The school has a full time Safeguarding Officer, Mrs Stevens, who you can speak to
+- The school has a full time Safeguarding Officer, Mrs Stevens.

 - Some of you have a Learning Mentor or member of the SEN Team you can seek support from